 The normalized free energy density in the co-rotating frame, $ - f/T^4$, calculated via Eq.~\eq{eq_F_lattice}, is shown in Fig.~\ref{fig_Delta_S}.
 This quantity is a monotonically raising function of the temperature $T$ at all imaginary velocities $v_I$, indicating the presence of a plateau at $T \to \infty$ for each fixed~$v_I$.

 The free energy density $f$, shown in Fig.~\ref{fig_Delta_S}, is a rising (diminishing) function of $v_I^2$ at fixed temperature $T < T_s$ ($T > T_s$).
-This property can be quantified by fitting of the free energy density at a fixed temperature $T$ by a parabolic function
+This property can be quantified by fitting the free energy density with a parabolic function of $v_I$:

-where $f_0$ and $K_2$ serve as fit parameters (we remind that $f_0 < 0$).
-The expression in the Euclidean spacetime~\eq{eq_F_v_I} represents the first two terms of the free energy~\eq{eq_F_vR} in the co-rotating frame in the Minkowski spacetime after the Wick transformation for the boundary velocities~\eq{eq_V_I_R}.
-The dimensionless moment of inertia $K_2$ for several lattices and the corresponding continuum limit ($a\to 0$, or, equivalently, $1/N_t\to 0$ at a fixed temperature $T$) are shown in Fig.~\ref{fig_K2}.
+where $f_0$ and $K_2$ serve as fit parameters (with $f_0 < 0$).
+The expression in the Euclidean spacetime~\eq{eq_F_v_I} corresponds to the free energy~\eq{eq_F_vR} in the co-rotating frame in the Minkowski spacetime after the Wick transformation for the boundary velocities~\eq{eq_V_I_R}.
+The dimensionless moment of inertia $K_2$ is shown in Fig.~\ref{fig_K2} for the used lattices and in the continuum limit ($a\to 0$, or, equivalently, $1/N_t\to 0$ at a fixed temperature $T$).

-A striking feature of the free energy, Fig.~\ref{fig_Delta_S}, is that the curves corresponding to different $v_I$ intersect at the same ``supervortical'' temperature $T_s$, signaling that at this temperature, the free energy~\eq{eq_F_v_I} looses, at least for slow rotation $v_I^2 \ll 1$, the dependence on the rotational frequency.
-Therefore, the rigidly rotating gluon plasma looses its moment of inertia at $T = T_s$.
-We use this property as a definition of the supervortical temperature, $K_2(T_s) = 0$, and show its continuum limit in Fig.~\ref{fig_K2}.
+A striking feature of the free energy, Fig.~\ref{fig_Delta_S}, is that the curves corresponding to different $v_I$ intersect at the same ``supervortical'' temperature $T_s$, signaling that at this temperature, the free energy~\eq{eq_F_v_I} loses, at least for slow rotation $v_I^2 \ll 1$, the dependence on the rotational frequency.
+Therefore, the rigidly rotating gluon plasma loses its moment of inertia at $T = T_s$.
+We use the $K_2(T_s) = 0$ property as a definition of the supervortical temperature, and show its continuum limit in Fig.~\ref{fig_K2}.

-The continuum limit of the dimensionless moment of inertia can be well reproduced by a rational function
+The continuum limit of the dimensionless moment of inertia $K_2$ can be well reproduced by a rational function

 where the best-fit parameters are the high-temperature asymptotics $K_2^{(\infty)} = 2.23(39)$ and the slope coefficient $c = 1.11(20)$.
-The high-temperature limit of the moment of inertia, $K_2^{(\infty)}$, is a non-universal quantity that may depend on the geometry of the rotating system and the boundary conditions.
+The high-$T$ limit of the moment of inertia, $K_2^{(\infty)}$, is a non-universal quantity that may depend on the geometry of the system.

-In order to estimate systematic errors related to our determination of $T_s$, we repeat the whole procedure with several methods of numerical integration in Eq.~\eqref{eq_F_lattice} and several upper limits $v_I^{\text{(max)}}$ for the fit of the free energy density by the function~\eqref{eq_F_v_I}.
-The final result for the lattices with periodic boundary conditions is given in Eq.~\eq{eq_T_s}, where the estimated uncertainty incorporates both statistical and systematic contributions.

-As mentioned above, the absence of the massless excitations in the deconfinement phase implies the independence of our results on the type of boundary conditions in the transverse spatial directions, provided the spatial volume is large enough.
-To verify this property, we calculated the $K_2$ coefficient for the system with open boundary conditions and found an agreement with the periodic lattices, albeit more significant uncertainties.
-The corresponding supervortical temperature for the open system, $T_s/T_c = 1.53(15)$ agrees with the estimate for periodic boundary conditions~\eq{eq_T_s}.